sfu-ireceptor/turnkey-service-php/README.md

 mv data <another folder>
 ```

-2. Create a symbolic link to that new data folder
+2. Create a symbolic link to the new location
 ```
 ln -s <another folder>/data data
 ```